 Although the waste is first collected in the tank behind the unit, these toilets usually don’t smell any. more than a standard toilet.
 However, if you do notice a lingering smell, it is probably due to limescale buildup, which you should be able to resolve with a regular cleaning routine.

 Can I Pour Bleach Down the Upflush Toilet?

 Pouring bleach down the upflush toilet won’t damage it right away.
 However, if you do it frequently, it might damage the rubber parts and cause leakage.
 Instead, clean the toilet with a toilet cleaner and descaler.
 Simply pour 1.5-2 liters down the bowl and turn on the pump for a few seconds.
 Then, turn it off and wait around two hours before use, making sure not to flush during that time.
 By using a more gentle cleanser, you’ll still have a clean toilet without concern for long-term damage.

 How Far Can an Upflush Toilet Pump?

-Upflush toilets are ideal when the standard toilets are not an option.
+Upflush toilets are ideal when standard toilets are not an option.
 Many have a similar design to the standard ones, aside from the macerating chamber behind them.
-The INTELFLO-WC53 is the most powerful and water-efficient macerating toilet from this list.
+The Liberty Pumps unit the most powerful and water-efficient macerating toilet on this list.
 It is also stylish and will blend in any bathroom decor.
 Furthermore, the pump of this unit is also very powerful.
-Still, if you are looking for something more comfortable, you should take a look at the Liberty Pumps ASCENTII-ESW.
+If you are looking for something comfortable, definitely take a look at the Liberty Pumps ASCENTII-ESW.